 Once damaged, collagen and elastin become dry and brittle, leading to wrinkles and sagging of skin.
 Also, unhealthy and junk food are low in essential vitamins and minerals.

 Due to some allergies or auto-immune diseases, your stomach is not able to absorb nutrients from the food properly.
 Hence the body gets deficient in the nutrients causing various deficiency diseases.
 Lack of intake or absorption of some vitamins also reflects on your skin.
 These nutrients are:

 The primary function of Vitamin E is as an antioxidant.
 Antioxidants are substances that protect our body from the damage caused by harmful molecules called free radicals.
 Vitamin E blocks free radicals from the body, which play a large part in the aging process.

 By fighting off free radicals, you can dodge wrinkles and keep the skin youthful-looking.Because the digestive system requires fat to absorb vitamin E, people with fat-malabsorption disorders are prone to become this vitamin deficient than people without such disorders.

 Iron and Ferritin

 Iron is an essential mineral required by your body.
-Your body requires Iron to make haemoglobin which is an essential part of blood cell.
-When Iron levels are depleted your skin begins to lose its normal colour and go pale.
+Your body requires iron to make hemoglobin which is an essential part of blood cells.
+When Iron levels are depleted your skin begins to lose its normal color and go pale.

 Folic acid, with other important antioxidants, helps in eliminating toxins from the body, which can reduce acne on the face.
-Proper amount of folic acid in our body helps in keeping our skin moisturised and healthy.
+The proper amount of folic acid in our body helps in keeping our skin moisturized and healthy.